murisi/L2/README.md

 Looking at the examples above where the continuation reference does not escape, `(with reference0 expression0)` behaves a lot like the pseudo-assembly `expression0 reference0:` and `(continuation reference0 (...) expression0)` behaves a lot like `reference0: expression0`.
 To be more precise, when references to a particular continuation only occur as the `continuation0` subexpression of a `jump` statement, we know that the continuation is constrained to the function in which it is declared, and hence there is no need to store or restore `ebp`, `edi`, `esi`, and `ebx`.
 Continuations, then, are how efficient iteration is achieved in L2.

 ## Internal Representation
 After substituting out the syntactic sugar used for the `invoke` and `jump` expressions.
 We find that all L2 programs are just compositions of the `<pre-s-expression>`s: `<symbol>` and `(<pre-s-expression> <pre-s-expression> ... <pre-s-expression>)`.
-If we now replace every symbol with a list of its characters so that for example `foo` becomes `(f o o)`, we now find that all L2 programs are now just compositions of the `<s-expression>`s `<character>` and `(<s-expression> <s-expression> ... <s-expression>)`.
+If we now replace every symbol with a list of its characters so that for example `foo` becomes `(f o o)`, we now find that all L2 programs are now just compositions of the `<s-expression>`s `<symbol>` and `(<s-expression> <s-expression> ... <s-expression>)`.
 The following functions that manipulate these s-expressions are not part of the L2 language and hence the compiler does not give references to them special treatment during compilation.
 However, when compiled code is loaded into an L2 compiler, undefined references to these functions are to be dynamically resolved.

 ### `[lst x y]`
 `x` must be a s-expression and `y` a list.